TeoBouvard/nephelae/README.md

 **General**

 Every tool in this webapp has a controller located at the top right of the page.
 You can move it along the vertical axis by dragging the handle, and extend it along the horizontal axis by dragging its left side.
 You can toggle its visibility by pressing the H key on your keyboard.

+**Fleet**

+Displays current state of the fleet, with current and past tasks assigned to each UAV.
+In the future, you will be able to assign tasks via the controller.

 **2D tracking**

 * You can choose which layers to display by hovering the layers icon at the bottom right of the map.